 A tough economic climate is the ideal time to revisit your receivables management strategy.
 Get ready to consolidate your resources for the financial juggernaut ahead.

 The global financial markets have witnessed a considerable slump over the past few months, triggering fears of yet another recession.
-The mood among economists and policy handlers is one of measured optimism— of the 226 respondents to a survey conducted by the National Association for Business Economics (NABE), 98% predict another wave of recession after 2019.
+The mood among economists and policy handlers is one of measured optimism as a majority of them predict another wave of recession after 2019.

 As the respondents anticipate a significant shift in monetary policy over the coming years, it helps to know what you can do differently to maintain momentum and plan for continued growth.

 We are all guilty of this — a period of sluggish growth means the onset of a series of cost-cutting measures across departments.
 A typical mistake that companies make as a first step towards austerity is to adopt negative spend management practices including